caneslocalisation/caneslocalisation.210517/schedule/schedule.md

 author_profile: true
 ---

 <sub> This is the running order for the workshop.
 The three invited speakers are spread over the two days whilst the contributed talks (CT) take place on June 1st.
-Titles and abstracts for the invited and contributed talks can be found further down on this page. </sub>
+Titles and abstracts for the invited and contributed talks can be found further down on this page.
+Academic institutions for all participants can be found on the [participants page](https://caneslocalisation.github.io/participants/)</sub>

 |             | Thursday 1st June      |   |               | Friday 2nd June       |
 |-------------|------------------------|---|---------------|-----------------------|